Ooha: A Spatial LLM Interface for Multi-Path Creative Exploration

 Integration with existing creative tools emerged as another priority.
 Seven participants explicitly requested the ability to export their branching explorations to tools like Figma, Adobe Creative Suite, or code repositories.
 The canvas could serve as a creative preprocessing layer that feeds into established production workflows.

-Spatial interfaces align naturally with creative cognition.
-When designing tools for creative professionals, consider how spatial organization can reduce cognitive load and enhance exploration.
+Spatial interfaces align naturally with creative cognition: When designing tools for creative professionals, consider how spatial organization can reduce cognitive load and enhance exploration.
+The 43% reduction in cognitive load we measured wasn't just about feature efficiency—it was about matching the interface to how visual thinkers naturally process information.

 For Educators